 How to find cheap life insurance

 Buy life insurance as soon as possible.
-The younger and healthier you are, the lower life insurance quotes will be.
-That's true no matter what type of life insurance you buy.
-Quotes will go up every year you wait, so locking in a policy now can save money later.
+The younger and healthier you are, the lower your life insurance rates will be.
+Rates will go up every year you wait, so locking in a policy now can save you money.

-Calculate how much life insurance you need.
-Knowing the right coverage amount for your needs is important for comparing life insurance quotes.
-If you can’t afford the size of policy you need, buy what you can afford now so that your family has some financial safety net.
+Calculate your needs.
+Knowing the right coverage and how much life insurance you need is important before you compare life insurance quotes.
+If you can’t afford the size of the policy you need, buy what you can afford now so your family has a financial safety net.
 A little safety net is better than none.